 Description: What else can you tell the engineer about this bug?
-Please provide as detailed of a problem diagnosis in this field as possible, using the following example as a template to go by:
+Please provide as detailed of a problem diagnosis in this field as possible, including as much as possible of the following information:

 Actual Results: What the application did after performing the above steps.

 The application crashed.
 Stacktrace appended below from gdb.

 Expected Results: What the application should have done, were the bug not present.
 The window should scroll downwards.
 Scrolled content should be selected.
 (Or, at least, the application should not crash.)

 Build Date & Platform: Date and platform of the build that you first encountered the bug in.
 (The build date can be found as part of the window title, in YYYYMMddHH format.)
 2003060709 installer build on Mac OS X

 Additional Builds and Platforms: Whether or not the bug takes place on other platforms or browsers.

 - Occurs On Seamonkey (20030605 build on Windows 2000) - Doesn't Occur On Seamonkey (20030602 build on Suse Linux), IE 6 (Windows XP), Netscape Navigator 4.5 (Mac OS) Additional Information: Minimized HTML snippets, Talkback crash IDs, and any other debugging information.
 For crashing bugs:

 - Win32: If you receive a Dr. Watson error, please note the type of the crash, and the module that the application crashed in. (e.g. access violation in mozilla.exe)

 - Mac OS: If you're running MacsBug, please provide the results of a how and an sc.